RogueRope/SurvivalGuide/faq/filming-and-photography.md

 – You have the right to ask someone to stop taking a picture/video of you or recording your voice.
 – You have the right to know what someone plans to do with a photo/video/audio recording.

-In the event that you have a dispute with someone about photography, please flag down a Nomad or come to Malfare so that the volunteers there can help to mediate the situation.
-Your right to take someone’s photo and publish it **NEVER** over-rules their right to privacy!
-If posting photos onto Facebook or other social networking sites, **MAKE 100% SURE** that **EVERYONE** featured in your photos is happy for them to be posted.
+In the event that you have a dispute with someone about photography, please let the orga know.
+Your right to take someone’s photo and publish it **never** over-rules their right to privacy!
+If posting photos onto Fet or other social networking sites, **MAKE 100% SURE** that **EVERYONE** featured in your photos is happy for them to be posted.
 You should not be tagging people online unless you have their explicit permission

-Rope Camp is a private event and all rights regarding imagery, sound, or art are reserved by the event organization.
-Use of any image or sound recorded at Rope Camp, be it digital, analog or still camera equipment, is subject to written permission from Rope Camp.
-All written permissions will be limited to the particular project described, and may be subject to restrictions.
-Specifically, no photo, video, audio or other media taken at Rope Camp can be used for commercial purposes.

 If you have any questions about photography or filming at Rope Camp, please email [support@roguerope.be](mailto:support@roguerope.be)